RedisLabs/redis-cluster-proxy/README.md

 # Password-protected clusters and Redis ACL

-If your cluster nodes are protected with a password, use can use the `-a`, `--auth` command line options or the `auth` option in a configuration file in order to specify an authentication password.
+If your cluster nodes are protected with a password, you can use the `-a`, `--auth` command-line options or the `auth` option in a configuration file in order to specify an authentication password.
-Furthermore, if your cluster is using the new [ACL](https://redis.io/topics/acl) implemented in Redis 6.0 and it has multiple users, you can even authenticate with a specific user by using the `--auth-user` comand line option (or `auth-user` in a config file) followed by the username.
+Furthermore, if your cluster is using the new [ACL](https://redis.io/topics/acl) implemented in Redis 6.0 and it has multiple users, you can even authenticate with a specific user by using the `--auth-user` command-line option (or `auth-user` in a config file) followed by the username.
 Examples:

 `redis-cluster-proxy -a MYPASSWORD 127.0.0.1:7000`